Soros reveals stake in Manchester United

 Manchester's offering on the New York Stock Exchange raised just over $233 million.
 Only the Class A shares were offered in the IPO.
 Soros Fund Management bought 3,114,588 Class A shares in the team, according to the regulatory filing.
 The Class A shares carry one vote each, compared with 10 votes for every Class B share.

-The Glazers, who purchased Manchester United for 790 million pounds in 2005 in a highly levered deal, have kept control of the club after the IPO.
+The Glazers, who purchased Manchester United for 790 million pounds ($1.2 billion) in 2005 in a highly levered deal, have kept control of the club after the IPO.

 Manchester United fans have criticized the Glazers for over-levering the once debt-free team.
-The club's debt load stood at over 437 million pounds as of June 30.
+The club's debt load stood at over 437 million pounds ($682 million) as of June 30.

 "This seems like a vanity purchase.
 The stock was pitched to a lot of high net worth accounts and a lot of those people were interested in the stock for the same reason," said Sam Hamadeh, CEO of research firm PrivCo.
 "We don't believe Manchester United's shares are worth any more than mid-single digits and there doesn't seem to be any justification for what could eventually drive shares up."